rancher/docs/content/k3s/latest/en/backup-restore/_index.md

 Snapshots are enabled by default.

 The snapshot directory defaults to `${data-dir}/server/db/snapshots`.
 Note that the `/var/lib/rancher/k3s` prefix can be changed by setting the `--data-dir` flag.
-This prefix is currently omitted from the documented paths.

 To configure the snapshot interval or the number of retained snapshots, refer to the [options.](#options)